joker-project/clef-2023/tasks.md

 ### Tasks, evaluation setup, and metrics
 In the edition, we propose three shared tasks:
-* Pun detection in English and French.
+* **Task 1: Pun detection** in English and French.
 We will use the corpora which were a side result of JOKER-2022 [1] and the augmented data of SemEval-2017 [2] as well as standard evaluation metrics for binary classification (precision, recall, accuracy)
-* Pun location and interpretation in English and French.
+* **Task 2: Pun location** and interpretation in English and French.
 We will use the extended corpus of JOKER-2022 Task 1.
 We will evaluate location based on the accuracy and the interpretation based on paronyms and synonyms.
-* Pun translation from English to French.
+* **Task 3: Pun translation** from English to French.
 We will use the extended version of the corpus of JOKER-2022 Task 3 and we will continue to evaluate the generated translation manually.
-As in 2022, we will run translation contests (eventually into other languages than French-e.g., Spanish, Maltese, and Portuguese) to have more parallel data and we will hire interns in translation to annotate them.
-We will also extend our corpus with worplay from literature (e.g. Gödel, Escher, Bach: an Eternal Golden Braid by Douglas Hofstadter) and from video games.
-We will use untranslated data for the test data in order to enrich our corpus for the future editions.
-We will also welcome unshared runs (pun generation, humour perception, etc.).
-Further details will be discussed during the break-out session at CLEF-2022.
-Note that, while our previous JOKER track proved to be very challenging (only 13% of evaluated translations being successful), the larger data set and new evaluation metrics could alleviate this in this round.

 ### References
 [1]	L. Ermakova et al., "Overview of the CLEF 2022 JOKER Task 3: Pun Translation from English into French", in Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum, 2022.<br>